 Sr. No. Name of Director Inter - se Relationship 1.
 Shri.
 Hiren M. Shah Father of Shri.
 Purav Shah and Brother of Shri.
 Bharat Shah & Shri.
 Viraj Shah 2.
 Shri Bharat M. Shah Brother of Shri.
 Hiren Shah & Shri.
+Viraj Shah and ur Purav Shah Brother of Shri.
+Hiren Shah & Shri.
 Viraj Shah and uncle of Purav Shah 3.
 Shri.
 Viraj M. Shah Brother of Shri.
 Hiren Shah & Shri.
-Bharat Shah and uncle of Purav Shah 4.
+Bharat Shah and u Purav Shah 4.
 Shri.
 Purav Hiren Shah Son of Shri.
 Hiren Shah and nephew of Shri.
-Bharat Shah and Shri.
+Bharat Sh Shri.
 Viraj Shah 5.
 Shri Deepak R. Shah No Relation 6.
 Shri Yogen S. Lathia No Relation 7.
 Shri Shardul J. Thacker No Relation 8.
 Shri Mehernosh Rusi Currawalla No Relation 9.
 Smt.
 Jasvanti Amar Patel No Relation 10.
 Shri.
 Rahul Gautam Divan No Relation iv.
 Code of Conduct

 The Company has adopted a Code of Conduct for the Members of the Board and the Senior Managements.
-All the members of the Board and the Senior Management Personnel have affirmed compliance to the Code of Conduct as on March 31, 2023 and a declaration to that effect signed by the Managing Director is given below.
+All the members of the Board and the Senior Management Personnel have affirmed compliance to the Code of Conduct as on March 31, 2024 and a declaration to that effect signed by the Managing Director is given below.